 - It can be read and understood in about 5 seconds.

-For further inspiration, check out the following value proposition worksheet to help you figure out your own successful statement.
+For further inspiration, check out the following value proposition worksheet to help you figure out your successful statement.

 2. Review your website’s copy

-Your website’s copy has to sell yourself and your services as clearly and lucratively as possible.
+Your website’s text has to sell yourself and your services as clearly and lucratively as possible.
 But it doesn’t have to be complicated.
 Here are some top tips to ensure you stay on track:

 Stay concise: Why use three words when one will do?
 Keep your copy short and sweet if you want your website to be a success.
-Besides, people are lazy and they often scan web pages.
+Besides, people are lazy, and they often scan web pages.
 Use short paragraphs (four sentences max) and short sentences, and avoid needless repetition.

 Speak directly to your customer: Visitors to your website will often have a problem that they’re seeking to fix.
 Speak directly to them through your website’s copy by using the word ‘you’ and demonstrate how you would solve their issues.
 For example, "Struggling to attract new customers?
 We’re here to help.
 Our PR and digital marketing experts will help you drive traffic to your website and boost business".

 Above all, be clear, concise, friendly and factual.
-Make your copy conversational and really have your target customer in mind, showing how you can solve their problems and improve their business.
+Make your copy conversational and have your target customer in mind, showing how you can solve their problems and improve their business.